httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 several examples are provided in {{resource-representation}}.

-When a message has no representation data it is still possible to assert that no representation data was sent computing the digest on an empty string (see {{usage-in-signatures}}).
+When a message has no representation data it is still possible to assert that no representation data was sent by computing the digest on an empty string (see {{usage-in-signatures}}).

 `Representation-Digest` is a Structured Fields `Dictionary` (see {{Section 3.2 of